 As the peak body for the Olympic Movement in Western Australian and the State Office of the Australian Olympic Committee (AOC), the WAOC manages activities that focus on generating an acceptance of the Olympic Movement and Olympism into our West Australian community, whilst showing support for WA athletes that strive to achieve the ultimate goal of representing Australia with distinction at the world’s most prestigious sports festival, The Olympic Games.

 The WAOC facilitates the promotion of these outstanding young role models to the wider community (corporate, government, youth, charity, schools) allowing them to share their ideals of fair play and teamwork and motivating our youth to be healthy in mind and body.
-Over the last four Olympiads, the WAOC has contributed nearly $3 million to the National Appeal, generated through contributions from the State Government and a key fundraising program.
+Over the last four Olympiads, the WAOC has contributed nearly $3 million to the National Appeal, generated through contributions from the State Government and a targeted fundraising program.

 The programs, roles and responsibilities of the WAOC are numerous and varied and include:

-- Manage the Olympic Fundraising Appeal.
+- Manage the Olympic Team Fundraising Appeal.

 - Promote the fundamental principles of Olympism within the framework of Sports and actively and otherwise contribute to the dissemination of Olympism.

 - Liaise with Education authorities and Sporting Associations concerning the Olympic Movement and provide Olympic educational material when required.

 - Facilitate opportunities for West Australians to participate in AOC and IOC Academies and Camps.

 - Ensure that WA’s Olympians are active within the community.